Departments & Courses

 Prerequisites: A 4.0 GPA or better in Mandarin 5,6 or 7,8.
 A placement test is required for incoming students and transfer students.

-Algebra 1,2 prepares students to solve, graph, and interpret the solutions to real world problems using linear equations and inequalities, exponential functions, and quadratic equations.
+Algebra I (formerly listed as Algebra 1,2) prepares students to solve, graph, and interpret the solutions to real world problems using linear equations and inequalities, exponential functions, and quadratic equations.
 Students will develop fluency with mathematical vocabulary as they frame real world problems within a mathematical context, develop strategies to address the problem, and interpret the solution(s).

-Algebra 1,2Honors prepares students to solve, graph, and interpret the solutions to real world problems using linear equations and inequalities, exponential functions, and quadratic equations.
+Advanced Algebra I (formerly listed as Algebra Honors) prepares students to solve, graph, and interpret the solutions to real world problems using linear equations and inequalities, exponential functions, and quadratic equations.
 Students will develop fluency with mathematical vocabulary as they frame real world problems within a mathematical context, develop strategies to address the problem, and interpret the solution(s).

 Students completing this course will have mastered the fundamental concepts of plane geometry, properties of similarity, congruence, transformations, triangles, polygons, and circles.
 Studies will focus on application of these concepts to real life situations and assessed using project based presentations.

 Note: qualified rising sophomores may opt to enroll in Geometry in the summer before tenth grade.
-Because summer curriculum is accelerated, prerequisites for enrolling in SHC's Summer School Geometry OR in an approved online offering are: 1) 4.0 in Algebra 1,2 and a B in Physics or 2) 3.5 in Honors Algebra 1,2 and a B in Physics or 3) 2.0 in Advanced Algebra/Trigonometry 1,2
+Because summer curriculum is accelerated, prerequisites for enrolling in SHC's Summer School Geometry OR in an approved online offering are: 1) 4.0 in Algebra I and a B in Physics or 2) 3.5 in Advanced Algebra I and a B in Physics or 3) 2.0 in Advanced Algebra II.

-By the end of this course, students will be able to solve algebra problems using rational, irrational and complex numbers.
+By the end of Advanced Algebra II (formerly listed as Advanced Algebra Trigonmetry), students will be able to solve algebra problems using rational, irrational and complex numbers.
 They will also be able to manipulate algebraic expressions and solve problems including polynomials, rational functions, logarithm expressions and conics.
 Finally, they will be able to solve basic trigonometric problems involving the six trigonometric functions and they will examine, prove, and use trigonometric identities to solve problems.

-Prerequisites: Rising sophomores must have a 3.5 GPA in Honors Algebra or a 4.0 GPA in Algebra; rising juniors must have a 3.0 GPA in Algebra Honors or Algebra.
+Prerequisites: A 3.5 GPA in Advanced Algebra I or a 4.0 GPA in Algebra I.

-Students who complete this course will have mastered topics introduced during their first year of Algebra.
+Students who complete Algebra II (formerly Advanced Algebra) will have mastered topics introduced during their first year of Algebra.
 They will also be able to solve problems involving linear equations, rational numbers, complex numbers and polynomials.
 Topics will also include conic sections, rational expressions and equations, inverse functions, radical expressions and equations, logarithms and inverse variation.
 Prerequisites: Geometry 1,2

-Note: Students will not be eligible to enter Calculus AB Advanced Placement from this course.
+Note: Students are not eligible to enter Calculus AB Advanced Placement from this course.

 Students completing this course will have an in-depth grasp of elementary functions and their graphs, analytic trigonometry, plane analytic geometry, sequences, series and limits.
 The course also includes an introduction to differential calculus.
-Note: Summer courses in Advanced Algebra/Trig will not facilitate placement into Advanced Pre-Calculus.
+Note: Summer courses in Advanced Algebra II will not facilitate placement into Advanced Pre-Calculus.

-Prerequisites: A cumulative 3.5 GPA in Advanced Algebra/Trig 1,2.
+Prerequisites: A cumulative 3.5 GPA in Advanced Algebra II.

 This course is designed for students who wish to continue to study the concepts of Pre-Calculus through an introduction to differential and integral calculus.
 Emphasis will be placed on limits, continuity, differential, and integrals of algebraic and trigonometric functions with one variable.